broadstreetads/broadstreet-wp/readme.txt

 ...
 And everything else you would expect of a business directory.

-Broadstreet was build by the developers of a local, independent news blog in Red Bank, NJ.
+Bizyhood was build by the developers of a local, independent news blog in Red Bank, NJ.
 We built it to help monetize our much-loved community site.
-If you're a local publisher struggling to monetize your site, Broadstreet is for you.
+If you're a local publisher struggling to monetize your site, Bizyhood is for you.

-PS: You can easily integrate your Broadstreet adserver zones with this plugin too.
+PS: You can easily integrate your Bizyhood adserver zones with this plugin too.

 **How to:**

 1. Install the plugin
-2. Go to Settings->Broadstreet
+2. Go to Settings->Bizyhood
 3. Enter your Access Token and confirm that it's valid (we'll check automatically)
-4. Go to Appearance->Widgets, and use the new 'Broadstreet Ad Zone' widget
+4. Go to Appearance->Widgets, and use the new 'Bizyhood Ad Zone' widget

-To learn more about Broadstreet, and how it can help you as a local publisher, send an email to [kenny@broadstreetads.com](kenny@broadstreetads.com).
+To learn more about Bizyhood, and how it can help you as a local publisher, send an email to [kenny@bizyhoodads.com](kenny@bizyhoodads.com).

 == Fix Log ==